cluoma/Pico2Maple-fw/README.md

 ## 2025-06-14

-* Experimental support for custom controller layouts/remapping, and SD card is required to load the layout
+* Experimental support for custom controller layouts/remapping, an SD card is required to load the layout.
+More info at [CONTROLLER_LAYOUTS.md](CONTROLLER_LAYOUTS.md).

 ## 2025-05-18